Reading at Bartons

 Reading Skills Cards

 We have introduced a new set of Reading Skills cards, which focus on the curriculum objectives for KS1 and KS2.
+We have now updated these and include a new set of skills cards for Year R.

 Please use them when reading with your children: ask them questions and get them to discuss their book with you!
 This will improve their understanding but also promote a love of reading.